jamiewilson/form-to-google-sheets/README.md

 </script>
 ```

 As you can see, this script uses the the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), a fairly new promise-based mechanism for making web requests.
-It makes a "POST" request to your script URL and passes our form data as URL paramters.
+It makes a "POST" request to your script URL and uses [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) to pass in our data as URL paramters.

-Because Fetch is new, we'll need to first include a couple of polyfills to make sure it works on older browsers.
-The first is the [Promise Polyfill](https://github.com/taylorhakes/promise-polyfill) and and the second is [GitHub's fetch polyfill](https://github.com/github/fetch).
+Because Fetch and FormData aren't fully supported, you'll likely want to include their respective polyfills.
+[See section #8](#8-related-polyfills).

 > **Fun fact!** The `<html>`, `<head>`, and `body` tags are actually among a handful of optional tags, but since the [rules around how the browser parses a page are kinda complicated](https://www.w3.org/TR/2011/WD-html5-20110525/syntax.html#optional-tags), you'd probably not want to omit them on real websites.